History of George Stephanopoulos in Timeline

 March 19, 2024: Defamation Lawsuit Filed by Donald Trump

-On March 19, 2024, Donald Trump filed a defamation lawsuit in Florida against ABC News and George Stephanopoulos for an undisclosed sum, triggered by Stephanopoulos' remarks on the March 10th airing of 'This Week' concerning the E. Jean Carroll case.
+On March 19, 2024, Donald Trump filed a defamation lawsuit in Florida against ABC News and Stephanopoulos over a March 10 airing of "This Week", arguing that Stephanopoulos harmed Trump's reputation by claiming he was found liable for raping E. Jean Carroll.

-In July 2024, Judge Cecilia Altonaga denied a motion to dismiss the defamation suit brought by Donald Trump against George Stephanopoulos, asserting that the technical definition used in the New York case did not fully examine the jury's findings of "sexual abuse."
+In July 2024, Judge Cecilia Altonaga denied a motion to dismiss the defamation suit brought by Trump against Stephanopoulos, stating that the technical definition of "rape" used in the New York case did not examine the jury's findings of "sexual abuse".

-On December 14, 2024, George Stephanopoulos and ABC News settled the defamation lawsuit with Donald Trump, agreeing to pay $15 million to Trump's presidential library as a charitable donation, $1 million for Trump's legal fees, and issuing a public apology for false statements made during a March 10 interview.
+On December 14, 2024, George Stephanopoulos and ABC News settled the defamation lawsuit with Donald Trump, paying $15 million to Trump's presidential library, $1 million for Trump's legal fees, and issuing a public apology for false statements made during the interview on March 10th.